shuklak13/Statistics/notes/DataSciencePipeline.md

 * Relational Databases
     * Why use SQL instead of NoSQL?
-        * Enforcement of ACID (Atomicity, Consistency, Isolation, ) on database transactions
+        * Enforcement of ACID (Atomicity, Consistency, Isolation, Durability) on database transactions
         * Easy-to-understand relational model
         * Powerful JOIN clause allows for operations over many combinations of large sets of data
     * Why use NoSQL instead of Relational?